Skip To Main Content

 Character Matters

 Rockwood believes in the importance of character education to support the social, emotional and ethical development of students.
-Because of its efforts in character education, Blevins Elementary was named a 2024 National School of Character by Character.org.
-Blevins, Eureka Elementary and Lafayette High were also named State Schools of Character.
+Because of their efforts in character education, Babler, Chesterfield and Eureka elementary schools and Selvidge Middle were named 2025 National Schools of Character by Character.org.
+Babler, Crestview Middle, Ridge Meadows Elementary and Selvidge were also named State Schools of Character.